 Why a Privacy Policy is Important?

 A privacy policy is not just a regulatory requirement but a critical component of good customer service.
 It helps build trust by showing patrons that you take their privacy seriously.
 Additionally, a clear privacy policy can protect your library from legal issues by ensuring compliance with data protection regulations.
+In order to maintain SMS campaign accreditation, privacy policies must include the following details.

 Details to Include in Your Privacy Policy